 Here’s how the two forms compare:

-This massive difference explains why research generally does not rely on turmeric in food for measurable outcomes—it’s not possible to take in consistent quantities of curcuminoids through food alone.
+This massive difference explains why research generally does not rely on turmeric in food for measurable outcomes — standardized curcumin extracts allow precise and consistent dosing.

 Research consistently references the low natural absorption of curcumin.
 Because of this, supplements commonly include:

-Food-based turmeric can be improved with cooking methods, but still remains lower in total curcumin and bioavailability.
+Food-based turmeric can benefit from traditional preparation methods, but still remains lower in total curcumin and bioavailability.

 Many people enjoy using both forms:

-This balanced approach is common in wellness routines and allows individuals to enjoy turmeric’s culinary benefits while still accessing concentrated curcumin when desired.
+This balanced approach is common in wellness routines and allows individuals to enjoy turmeric’s culinary qualities while also accessing concentrated curcumin when desired.

 When turmeric supplements are evaluated in research, formulas typically include: